Meet Jillian Brandenburg, Gordon Lee High valedictorian and Georgia Scholar

 Jillian Brandenburg has worked hard during her school years and it’s paying off now that she’s graduated and is headed to college.

-Jillian graduated as valedictorian from Gordon Lee High School in May.
-She was also chosen as a Georgia Scholar by the Georgia Department of Education – one of five students in Walker and Catoosa counties to earn that distinction.
+Jillian graduated as valedictorian (read her valedictorian speech) from Gordon Lee High School in May.
+She was also chosen as a Georgia Scholar by the Georgia Department of Education -- one of five students in Walker and Catoosa counties to earn that distinction.

 Cindy Brandenburg says her daughter has always been a focused and serious learner but that the part a parent plays can be crucial to a child’s future.
 “I really think our children need us even more in high school than when they’re younger,” she says.
 “That’s a time they need to learn to be organized and make good decisions and they benefit from their parents’ guidance and participation in their lives.”